sathwikreddygv/whatsapp-period-tracking-bot/README.md

 ```
   docker compose up
 ```
 Now you should see 2 docker container running (one for the Node app and the other for Mongodb)
 5. Setup cron job for reminders
-Create a script.sh
+Create a ```script.sh``` file in root with the following commands inside the file
 ```
 tsc
 node dist/cron_jobs/reminder.js